auth0/docs/articles/authorization/concepts/rbac.md

 * create systematic, repeatable assignment of permissions
 * easily audit user privileges and correct identified issues
-* quickly add and change roles, as well as implement them across applications
+* quickly add and change roles, as well as implement them across APIs
 * cut down on the potential for error when assigning user permissions
 * integrate third-party users by giving them pre-defined roles
 * more effectively comply with regulatory and statutory requirements for confidentiality and privacy